rubenamcruz/open_sudoku_js/README.md

 # openSudokuJS

-Frontend App for my open sudoku project
+Frontend App for my open sudoku project.

-### `npm start`
+The objective is to create a web page where we can list and play sudoku.

-Runs the app in the development mode.<br />
+## How to Execute

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This project is built using node 12.18.2 and npm 6.14.6

-The page will reload if you make edits.<br />
+To execute we simply must open a console and type `npm start`

-You will also see any lint errors in the console.
+Open [http://localhost:3000](http://localhost:3000) to view the home page